fbpx Skip to Content

 Mar 26 | 2019 by

-The court’s reasoning in this case makes it clear that public employers, like cities and counties, may continue to enforce their drug policies.
-Job applicants aren’t entitled to be hired and at-will employees aren’t entitled to remain employed.
-Therefore, the medical marijuana act doesn’t provide protection in those cases.
+Finally, The court’s reasoning makes it clear that public employers like municipalities may continue enforcing their drug policies.
+Job applicants and at-will employees do not have a right to a job or job security.
+Therefore, the Michigan Medical Marijuana Act does not provide protection in these cases.